 Multiplayer Online Battle Arena

-Similar to action real-time strategy, a MOBA features a team of individual players working together to buy equipment and destroy the opponent’s base.
+Similar to an action real-time strategy, a MOBA features a team of individual players working together to buy equipment and destroy the opponent’s base.

 First Person Shooter